 of the finches’ beaks; the sex life

-of barnacles – these
+of barnacles; these

 are beneath our notice.
-Worms.

-Who slogs through the fecund swamps
+Who slogs among the leeches

 of the Malay Archipelago